 If you’re anything like us, your resolution to get fit may seem like an uphill battle—literally.
 But here in the City of Sails, we’re lucky enough to be sitting on a whopping 53 volcanoes, and they all offer striking views of our wonderful city.

-While Auckland’s volcanoes may be considered dormant, you don’t have to be!
+While Auckland’s volcanoes may be considered dormant, you don’t have to be.
 We are sure you all have a burning desire to climb all of these babies.
-So to add a little spark to your weekend we’ve rounded up our top ten picks for you to get active at.
+So to add a little spark to your world as we’ve rounded up our top ten picks for you to get active at.
 Remember that once you get to the peak it’s all downhill from there…

 1. Maungawhau | Mt Eden